RESEARCH

 Vector-borne zoonotic diseases are responsible for widespread mortality and morbidity across the globe.
 These disease systems involve dynamic components of hosts, arthropod vectors, and pathogens whose interactions vary across environments and multiple spatial and temporal scales.
 The timing and distribution of these interactions can impact transmission potential and change opportunities for pathogen spillover in different geographic regions and time periods.

 In this context, our work is primarily computational, and a central component is integrating data collected from disparate sources to gain insights that cannot be derived from individual field studies.
-We use longitudinal collections of remotely-sensed environmental data, multiple sources of surveillance and biodiversity data, including vector control and public health data, digitized museum collections data, and community science data, and we use multiple modeling approaches to investigate research questions.
+We use longitudinal collections of remotely-sensed environmental data, multiple sources of surveillance and biodiversity data, including vector control and public health data, digitized museum collections data, and community science data, and we use multiple modeling approaches to examine research questions.

 Predicting the potential distribution of medically important vector species, hosts, and pathogens provides a valuable step toward understanding where pathogen transmission may occur.
 While informative, zoonotic arbovirus pathogens are nested within vector and host communities and require complex interactions for amplification in the natural environment.
 Quantifying and predicting landscape and climate effects on joint distributions of vectors, hosts, and pathogens provides a new avenue to investigate where and when potential transmission may occur and to predict how these distributions may change under changing environmental conditions.
 Outputs from these models can be used to inform veterinary and public health agencies, along with vector control districts, to help improve surveillance efforts.